 Visa Requirement for Malaysian

-I found that the easiest way to know what visa requirement applies to me, by googling for “visa requirement for XX citizens” and there’s a Wikipedia page that I can scroll down to Australia.
+I found that the easiest way to know what visa requirement applies to me, by googling for “visa requirement for XX citizens” and get a Wikipedia page that I can scroll down to Australia.
 Take note, however, Wikipedia is a voluntarily contributed content and is not 100% credible, but it’s the start to get around.

 The next step is this website by Australian Government which explains the type of visas required to enter Australia.